Prehistoric Thailand: Early Stone Age

 The Lower Palaeolithic is the earliest subdivision of the Palaeolithic or Old Stone Age.
 It spans the time from around 2.5 million years ago, when the first craft and use of stone tools by hominids appears in the archaeological record, until around 120,000 years ago when important evolutionary and technological changes ushered in the Middle Palaeolithic.

 Early species

-The earliest hominids, known as Homo erectus and recognisable as human, appear in the archaeological record between 1,000,000-500,000 years ago.
+The earliest hominids, known as Homo erectus and recognisable as human, appear in the archaeological record between 1,000,000 and 500,000 years ago.
 Locally typified by the fossil, Lampang Man.